What's Tang Hall Food Co-op about?

 We've got some excellent people on side and there's always room for a few more!

 Our objectives relate to local residents of Tang Hall.
 We want local people to:

 Learn how to grow their own food.

-Learn how to make delicious food with seasonal local produce.
+Learn how to make delicious meals with seasonal local produce.

-Feel in control of the project and able to shape the project.
+Feel in control of the project and be able to shape its progress.

 How can I get involved?